 Cool drinks are a must at any summer shindig.
 To add a laid-back summer vibe to your party, fill water balloons with water, tie them off and place in the freezer until frozen solid.
-At party time, add the frozen water balloons to a small kiddie pool, and nestle in your bottled beverages to chill until sipping time.
+At party time, add the frozen water balloons to a small kiddie pool (we can’t get enough of this watermelon one), and nestle in your bottled beverages to chill until sipping time.
 If you do go the conventional cooler route, tie bottle openers to the handles so guests never have to go on a quest to find a way to crack open a cold one.

 When eatin’ time rolls around, speed up the buffet line by leaving enough room on either side so two lines can go through at once.
 (This means you may want to set out additional serving utensils for each dish, too.)
 Make it easy to see what’s being served by making little labels you can set beside each dish (bonus points for labeling whether something is gluten- or dairy-free!).
 And keep a small basket or box filled with bundled silverware and napkins so guests can grab, go and grub in a flash.